khushboo-kumar20/BVTechHub/README.md

 ![image](https://user-images.githubusercontent.com/93242916/170872173-203b8758-b0a2-4e82-876f-26e81660278e.png)

-This is the Landing page of BVTechHub which contains information about the website along with the contact us details and an option to login to the website either as an admin or a student depending upon who is the user of the website.
+This is the Landing page of BVTechHub which contains information about the website along with the contact us details and has an option to login to the website either as an admin or a student depending upon who is the user of the website.

 ## Login Page